nodeca/pica/README.md

 Pica has built-in unsharp mask.
 Set `unsharpAmount` to positive number to activate the filter.

 The parameters of it are similar to ones from Photoshop.
-We recommend to start from `unsharpAmount = 80`, `unsharpRadius = 0.6`, `unsharpThreshop = 2`.
+We recommend to start with `unsharpAmount = 80`, `unsharpRadius = 0.6`, `unsharpThreshold = 2`.
 There is [a correspondence between UnsharpMask parameters in popular graphics software](https://github.com/nodeca/pica/wiki#editing-unsharp-mask-params-relations-in-pupular-softare).

 Browser support
 ----------------